ibhagwan/fzf-lua/README.md

 ### Highlights

-FzfLua conviniently creates the below highlights, each hlgroup can be temporarily overridden by its corresponding `winopts` option:
+FzfLua conveniently creates the below highlights, each hlgroup can be temporarily overridden by its corresponding `winopts` option:

 | Highlight Group       | Default     | Override Via              | Notes |